 Skip to main content

-We arrange international air freight of Machines & parts from Canada to Germany — as crosstrade from the Netherlands.
+Aircargo.nl coordinates international air freight of Machines & Parts from Canada to Germany — as a crosstrade from the Netherlands.
 IATA category general.
-One point of contact, transparent invoicing, local agents in both countries.
+Direct contact, one invoice, local agents in both countries.

 Specifications & requirements